 No wonder that “insurance firms that use optimization methods all the time are 1.5 times more likely to grow” than those that don’t, according to Forrester research on optimization in the insurance industry.

-Here’s what the leading insurtech firms use data and A/B testing to stand out from their competition, and what you can do to stay ahead.
+Here’s how the leading insurtech firms use data and A/B testing to stand out from their competition.

 Surveying managers at insurance firms in North America, 79% viewed CX optimization as extremely important.
 Moreover, 9 out of 10 insurance firms will be dedicated to improving the use of data and analytics to improve CX optimization.
 If so many insurers see CX optimization as extremely important, what’s stopping them from doing it?